moliver28/research-handbook/content/handbook/enterprise-data/platform/tableau/tableau-project-leaders-guide/_index.md

 ### **Publishing Over an Existing Production Workbook (Updating Content)**

 When updating content in production it is best to overwrite what is in Production.
-This will keep the content revision history, preserve meta data, viewership counts, and custom views intact.
+This will keep the content revision history, preserve metadata, viewership counts, and custom views intact.

 1. Select **Edit Workbook**
 1. Click on **Publish As**